El Dorado County

 , picnicking, gold panning, fishing and camping

 fill the spring and summer months in El Dorado County.
 The beautiful Sierra's welcome winter visitors with pure snow-sporting pleasure.
-Stay in one of many hotels or bed and breakfast inns.
 Choose from the area's dog-friendly wineries

 or unique dining